You can access the distribution details by navigating to My pre-printed books > Distribution

 Governor said even clerical staff could easily address some of the complaints that students were approaching him about.

-He warned her against commenting on things he is not authorized to speak about.
+He warned her against commenting on things he was not authorized to speak about.

 Her success is all everybody in the town is talking about.